taskworld/prescript/docs/guide/tutorial.md

   yarn prescript tests/npm-search.js
   ```

-This will run the test to its completion, and exits with an error code if it
+This will run the test to its completion, or exits with an error code if the
 test failed.
 The prescript interactive shell is not available in this mode.

 ![Screenshot](./non-interactive.png)

-## Generating Allure reports
+## Generating Allure test reports

 As introduced in the previous page, prescript can generate a beautiful test
 report using Allure.